mike-c-is-coding/tacogram-auth/README.md

 ### Step 1 - Users

-- Secure data in transit: Modify the new user form to obfuscate the password from view
+- DONE Secure data in transit: Modify the new user form to obfuscate the password from view
-- Secure data at rest: When creating a new user, encrypt the user's password with bcrypt
+- DONE Secure data at rest: When creating a new user, encrypt the user's password with bcrypt
 - __Challenge__: Do not `save` a new user if the user's email is already taken

 ### Step 2 - Sessions

-- Secure data in transit: Modify the new session form to obfuscate the password from view
+- DONE Secure data in transit: Modify the new session form to obfuscate the password from view
-- In `app/controllers/sessions_controller.rb`, authenticate a user:
+- DONE In `app/controllers/sessions_controller.rb`, authenticate a user:
-  - find user by email.
+  - DONE find user by email.
-    - if no user is found: redirect to `/login` with a `flash` message
+    - DONE if no user is found: redirect to `/login` with a `flash` message
-  - if user exists: authenticate (i.e. check) their password
+  - DONE if user exists: authenticate (i.e. check) their password
-    - if authentication succeeds: store the user's id in a secure cookie (i.e. `session`)
+    - DONE if authentication succeeds: store the user's id in a secure cookie (i.e. `session`)
-    - if authentication succeeds: redirect to `/posts` with a `flash` message
+    - DONE if authentication succeeds: redirect to `/posts` with a `flash` message
-    - if authentication fails: redirect to `/login` with a `flash` message
+    - DONE if authentication fails: redirect to `/login` with a `flash` message
-- In `app/controllers/sessions_controller.rb`, logout a user in the `destroy` action
+- DONE In `app/controllers/sessions_controller.rb`, logout a user in the `destroy` action
-- In `app/controllers/application_controller.rb`, assign `@current_user`
+- DONE In `app/controllers/application_controller.rb`, assign `@current_user`
-- In `app/views/layouts/application.html.erb`, modify the navbar:
+- DONE In `app/views/layouts/application.html.erb`, modify the navbar:
-  - conditionally hide the Login and Sign Up links if a user is logged in
+  - DONE conditionally hide the Login and Sign Up links if a user is logged in
-  - if user is logged in:
+  - DONE if user is logged in:
     - hide Login and Sign Up buttons
     - show first name of logged in user
     - show a Logout button